Thinning oil paint: how to dilute and thin artists’ oil paint to make it runny in consistency and clean it from materials.

 It’s more expensive, but you only need to incorporate a tiny amount of the liquid into your paint mix, due to its effectiveness at thinning.
 It will thin resin, as well as oil, so you can use it with damar resin to create varnish.

 This is the solvent I choose to use.
-I mix it into the first layer of my paint to speed up drying time.
-I don’t use it to clean brushes, however due to its cost.
-I opt to use brush soap instead.
+Oil of spike lavender can be mixed into the first layer of my paint to speed up drying time.
+I don’t use it to clean brushes, I opt to use brush soap instead.

 Chelsea Classical Studios create some wonderful premixed oil mediums which include oil of spike lavender.
 They are high quality and feel luxurious to use.